 - Monitor and Respond

 1. Be Informed

 Parents cannot advocate effectively for their children with special needs if they do not have all the information they need.
-This includes understanding the child’s rights, the district’s rules, and the child’s Individual Education Plan.
-Like every field, the world of special education has its own jargon, and parents who learn that jargon will be better advocates.
-They should also educate themselves about their child’s diagnosis and potential treatments.
+This includes understanding the child’s rights, the district’s rules, the child’s Individualized Education Plan, the Behavior Intervention Plan, how data is being collected in the classroom, etc.

-Parents who wish to advocate for their special needs child in public schools should keep written records of everything that happens.
-They should also make their own notes and records of anything that is said but not put in writing.
-Requests and any communication with school officials should be done in writing when at all possible to keep a paper trail.
+Parents who wish to advocate for their special needs children in a public school would be wise to keep written records of anything significant that happens including all communication to and from the school.
+This also consists of documenting anything that is said but not put in writing.
+Requests and any communication with school officials should be done in writing (or email) when at all possible to keep a paper trail.